mfrlin/zemcounters/README.md

 POST: Increments the counter by n.

 `/<collection>/<counter_id>/reset`
-GET: Resets the counter to 0.
+POST: Resets the counter to 0.